I’ve written about goals before on this blog. I even share my monthly goals at the beginning of each month.

 How can you expect to make your goals a reality if you’re always “too busy” to take steps to reach them?
 Instead of making excuses, ask yourself what you can take off of your schedule or what commitments you can say no to in order to give yourself time to work on your goals.
 If you want to lose 10 pounds, you’re going to have to make time for exercises that help you lose weight, and you’re going to have to make time to find (and/or make) some healthy meals.
 Take your goals seriously and do what you can to make time for them.
 If that means you have to say no to some things that aren’t as important to you, that’s okay.

-Related Reading: 5 Tips to Help You Stop Being a People-Pleaser
+You might like: 5 Tips to Help You Stop Being a People-Pleaser

 4- Keep track of your progress.